Scottish-Tech-Army/seescape-lone-working/docs/prereqs.md

     - Click the "Microsoft Graph" button in the list of services

-    - Where there is a button to pick permissions type:
+    - Where there is a button to pick permissions type, pick `Application`

-        - Pick `Application` for client credentials

-        - Pick `Delegated permissions` for ROPC.

     - Pick the relevant permission.
 The permissions you need to have checked are as follows.